 Consequently, this blog describing 7 signs of breast cancer courtesy of Care.com posted years ago, has been our most popular.
 These rare symptoms aren’t from physicians.
 They are from women who experienced them first-hand.

 Many are odd symptoms that would otherwise go ignored.

-It was spotted early enough to get treatment.
 Sharing this again to raise awareness.
 Also note that 1% of men also get breast cancer.
 Know the signs and please share this with loved ones.

 Next, we’ll share the most innovative ways to diagnose breast cancer as well as treatments available.
 Make sure to click the red FOLLOW key on this blog (on upper right hand corner) to be updated.

 by Melanie Haiken

 The earliest and most surprising signs of breast cancer, as described by the women who know: breast cancer survivors themselves.